shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 Webhooks may be created for Entities that are *in use* for the SG site. {% include product %} supports Webhooks for two broad event groups:

-1. **Entity type lifecycle events**
+**1. Entity type lifecycle events**
 - Events that are created whenever an Entity is created, revived, updated or deleted.
 - The Entity options for Entity Lifecycle Events are limited to those that are available via API calls.
-2. **Custom events**
+**2. Custom events**
 - Events that are typically not related to the lifecycle of an entity, but which are created when an event occurs in the {% include product %} system.
 - _Example: when a user logs in, logs out, or a user performs a data Import or triggers an Action Menu Item._

 You may retrieve the full list of the Entities available for API access using either the {% include product %} [Python API](https://developer.shotgridsoftware.com/python-api/reference.html#shotgun_api3.shotgun.Shotgun.schema_entity_read) or [Rest API](https://developer.shotgridsoftware.com/rest-api/#shotgrid-rest-api-Access-Schema-data).